MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 * The query is automatically scoped to cover only the newly ingested records.
 * The query can invoke stored functions.
 * Cascading updates are allowed (`TableA` → `TableB` → `TableC` → ...)
-* When the update policy is invoked as part of a `.set-or-replace` command, the default behavior is that data in derived table(s) is also replaced, like it happens in the source table.
+* When the update policy is invoked as part of a `.set-or-replace` command, the default behavior is that data in derived table(s) is replaced in the same way as in the source table.

 ## Limitations

 * The source table and the table for which the update policy is defined must be in the same database.
-* The query mustn't include cross-database nor cross-cluster queries.
+* The query can't include cross-database or cross-cluster queries.
 * If update policies are defined over multiple tables in a circular manner, the chain of updates is cut.
 This issue is detected at runtime.
 Data will be ingested only once to each table in the chain of affected tables.
-* When referencing the `Source` table in the `Query` part of the policy, or in functions referenced by the latter, make sure you don't use the qualified name of the table.
-Use `TableName`.
+* When referencing the `Source` table in the `Query` part of the policy, or in functions referenced by the `Query` part, don't use the qualified name of the table.
+Instead, use `TableName`.
 Don't use `database("DatabaseName".TableName` or `cluster("ClusterName").database("DatabaseName").TableName`).
 * A query that is run as part of an update policy doesn't have read access to tables that have the [RestrictedViewAccess policy](restrictedviewaccesspolicy.md) enabled.
-* The update policy's query can't reference any table with a [Row Level Security policy that is enabled.
+* The update policy's query can't reference any table with a [Row Level Security policy](rowlevelsecuritypolicy.md) that is enabled.
 * `PropagateIngestionProperties` only takes effect in ingestion operations.
 When the update policy is triggered as part of a `.move extents` or `.replace extents` command, this option has no effect.

 ## Retention policy on the source table

-So as not to keep the raw data in the source table, you can set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), while setting the update policy as transactional.
+So as not to keep the raw data in the source table, set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.

 Then:
 * The source data isn't queryable from the source table.
 * The source data isn't persisted to durable storage as part of the ingestion operation.
 * Operational performance will Improve.
-* Post-ingestion resources for background grooming operations, done on [extents](../management/extents-overview.md) in the source table, will be reduced.
+* Post-ingestion resources for background grooming operations will be reduced.
+These operations are done on [extents](../management/extents-overview.md) in the source table.

 ## Failures